-In this update, I want to talk about the creation of the Dataset within the application, and the introduction to the new Versioning System.
+In this update, I want to talk about the creation of the Dataset within the application.
 I will be creating a separate post to pick up where we left off with the Theme Settings from the last update.

 Working with the Dataset control within Visual Studio is something that I’ve learned in school, and have worked with a lot since then.
 I chose to use Microsoft Access to house my data because I didn’t want the user to have to have Microsoft SQL Server installed and running on their machine, and I wanted the game to be playable offline.
 Most Windows users already have Microsoft Access on their machines.